 Why have a website ?

 - First and foremost, to let as many people know that the business exists and where to find you.
-This applies to both a business or a personal website.
+This applies to either a business or a personal website.

 Do I need to spend 100's or 1000's setting up a website ?